Support us

 Recycling involves breaking down used items to create raw materials.
 Generally, the same or similar items are created from these raw materials.
 Meanwhile, upcycling transforms items without breaking them down, often resulting in products of higher quality and value.

 That’s why some recycling is referred to as ‘downcycling’.
 This is because the quality and value of the material goes down each time it is recycled.
 Paper is an example of downcycling.
 The long fibers in paper get shorter every time paper is recycled.
 This reduces the quality of the paper and makes it harder to recycle it next time.
 Eventually, the fibers become too short to stick to each other and the paper has to be discarded.
-Even so, paper can be recycled multiple times – up to 25 according to a new estimate.
+Even so, paper can be recycled multiple times – up to 25 according to one estimate.

 €25 plus shipping